cunha/cunha.github.io/content/posts/typesetting.md

 ## Quotes

 LaTeX does not have "smart quotes".
 You have to correctly angle quotes yourself.
 For left-opening single quotes use the backtick character (here are two of them because of conflicts with Markdown code blocks ` `` `).
 For right-closing single quotes use the quote character (`'`).
 For double quotes, just type two of each character.
 It will look like this in LaTeX: `Please do quoting the ``right'' way`.

+## Footnotes

+Footnotes should usually go after punctuation; see the examples in this post.
+This not only makes text look prettier, but also gives makes it clearer that the footnote refer to the whole preceding passage, not just a specific word.
+(If your footnote is specifically about what comes immediately before punctiation, then it is OK to place it before punctuation.)

 ## Wrap-up